-We offer short-term field courses at locations across the globe, and in-depth research training programs in the Peruvian Amazon, typically between May and August.
+We offer short-term courses in field biology and genetics at locations around the world, and in-depth researcher training programs in the Peruvian Amazon, typically between May and August.

 What’s it like to join us in the field?

 Please go to the Instagram Feed settings page to create a feed.